morkev/genetic-algorithm-optmization/README.md

 ## Theoretical Overview
-Rather than exploring a single starting point, exploration is initialized by a set of randomly generated potential solutions - these are known as deign points or population.
+Rather than exploring a single starting point, exploration is initialized by a set of randomly generated potential solutions - these are known as design points or population.
 The population of solutions, at each iteration, are updated into a new population through the application of three operators: <b>Selection</b>, <b>Cross_Over</b> and <b>Mutation</b>.

 | Selection | Cross_Over & Mutation |